Broadway legend Ben Vereen accused of sexually harassing 'Hair' actresses

 Terpstra said she initially refused to go in, explaining she didn't have a swimsuit with her.
 She said Vereen "immediately cut me off and said nudity isn’t inherently sexual, and that’s the point of 'Hair.'"

-"As he was chastising me, he was eluding to the fact that I wasn’t mature enough to be in the show," she said.
+"As he was chastising me, he was alluding to the fact that I wasn’t mature enough to be in the show," she said.
 Terpstra was 22 at the time.

 Terpstra said that she eventually got into the hot tub, figuring that because Vereen's son was also at the house, it was more of a "family outing" than anything inappropriate.
 Inside the hot tub, Vereen allegedly asked her a slew of questions about her personal life and emotional events like her parents' divorce.